gorgona, Panama

 We asked expats in gorgona what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Gorgona, Panama should be aware that the cost of living is generally lower than in many Western countries, but it's still important to budget carefully.
 They should also know that the official language is Spanish, so learning the language or finding a community of English speakers may be necessary.
 Healthcare in Panama is generally of a high standard, but it's recommended to have a comprehensive health insurance plan.
 Expats should also be aware that while Panama uses the U.S. dollar, credit cards are not widely accepted in all areas, so it's important to have access to cash.
 Gorgona has a tropical climate, with a rainy season that lasts from May to November, and a dry season from December to April.
 Expats should be prepared for this climate and the potential for tropical storms.
 Gorgona is a small beach town, so while it offers a relaxed lifestyle, it may not provide all the amenities and entertainment options of a larger city.
 However, it's close to Coronado, which has more shopping and dining options.
 Panama has a Pensionado visa program that offers numerous benefits to retirees, including discounts on medical services, dining, and entertainment.
 However, there are specific requirements to qualify for this program, including a minimum monthly income.
 Finally, it's important to understand the local customs and culture to integrate into the community.
-Panamanians are generally friendly and welcoming, but it's respectful to learn about and adhere to local traditions and etiquette," said one expat who made the move to gorgona.
+Panamanians are generally friendly and welcoming, but it's respectful to learn about and adhere to local traditions and etiquette," explained one expat living in gorgona, Panama.

 Will I be able to find a job in gorgona?